-Three years ago, my husband walked into my office and told me he had received a job offer from a company in Portugal.
+Five years ago, my husband walked into my office and told me he had received a job offer from a company in Portugal.
 I burst into tears.
 It was not the reaction either of us expected.
+We had been talking about this opportunity for months, after I’d breezily agreed to the idea of an adventure abroad.

-Faced with the reality of realizing a dream — to try life in Europe — I was terrified.
+Faced with the reality of realizing a dream, I was terrified.

 Rather than going on this adventure at a natural ‘gap’ in our lives — graduation or retirement — we decided to take the leap now, at the peak of our careers.
 It was unexpected.
 It was disruptive.